|

 Sharp Edges

-The most common sources of sharp edges are components with edges that meet to a point and straight, sharp angles.
+The most common sources of sharp edges are components with edges that

 |